 It is mandatory to refer to the HCSSA "leadership considerations list" (Appendix 1) when deciding who holds the Clinical Leader role.
-In Psychiatry the Clinical Leader will be the Clinical Director who can devolve responsibility to Clinical Leads as per their staffing profile.
-The DMD should ensure the Clinical leads have adequate time to lead and resources to fulfil their duties.
+Once Clinical Leaders have been identified, the organisation has a duty to ensure they have adequate time to lead and resources to fulfil their duties.